debottamKundu/debottamKundu.github.io/_tabs/skills.md

 ## Languages

 I am a native Bengali speaker, and my English and Hindi language skills would also be considered of native proficiency.
-I also plan to atleast be able to hold a conversation in German before I'm done with my PhD.
+I also plan to at least be able to hold a conversation in German before I'm done with my PhD.